rbisdorff/Digraph3/docSphinx/tutorial.rst

 	frozenset(['v6','v7']) : -1,
 	}

-The stored graph can be recalled and plotted with the generic :py:func:`graphs.Graph.exportGraphViz()` [1]_ method as follows:
+The stored graph can be recalled and plotted with the generic :py:func:`graphs.Graph.exportGraphViz()` [1]_ method as follows.

 	>>> g = Graph('tutorialGraph')
 	>>> g.exportGraphViz()
 	*---- exporting a dot file for GraphViz tools ---------*